 A simple card is the most meaningful option for any care package.
 Even sending a card in the mail in lieu of a whole care package is so supportive.
 Make a card yourself, or buy one of these cute endometriosis-themed cards:

 2. Thinx Period Underwear

 This is top of the list for a reason, folks!
-I started using Thinx period underwear in 2018, after my first endometriosis surgery, and it is literally a game changer.
+I started using Thinx period underwear five years ago, after my first endometriosis surgery, and it is literally a game changer.
 Suddenly my periods were more bearable and my bleeding anxiety vanished.

 I highly recommend Thinx to any person with endometriosis.
-I have six pairs myself, but starting with a gift card or one pair (my favorite are the super hiphuggers) is a great gift idea.
+I have six pairs myself (this one is my favorite style).
+Overall this is a great gift idea for someone with endometriosis.